MicrosoftDocs/quantum-docs/articles/concepts-dirac-notation.md

 \begin{bmatrix}1 \\\\  0 \end{bmatrix}\otimes \cdots \otimes\begin{bmatrix}1 \\\\  0 \end{bmatrix} = \ket{0} \otimes \cdots \otimes \ket{0}= |0\cdots 0\rangle = \ket{0}^{\otimes n} = \ket{0}.
 $$

-### Example: Describing superposition with Dirac notation
+## Example: Describe superposition with Dirac notation

 As another example of how you can use Dirac notation to describe a quantum state, consider the following equivalent ways of writing a quantum state that is an equal superposition over every possible bit string of length $n$